 Does DIM Boost Testosterone & Lower Estrogen Conclusion:

-However, this is just another one of those examples that remind us to keep up with the science, because the evidence can change over time.
+However, this is just another reminder that we need to keep up with the science, because the evidence can change over time.

 Things do change.
 Studies take place.
 New solutions and problems are discovered all the time.